ngay881855/UIComponents/README.md

+# Patient Information
+A small app demonstrate using of UIKit components

-# UIComponents
+## UIComponents
-An iOS app demonstrate how to use different components to increase the convenience of the user
+- UIScrollView
+- UIDatePicker

+## Utilizes

+## Images